exsquire/permuLite/README.md

 - "apr", "pheno", "kin", "covar", and "pmap"
 - Take care not to have duplicates of these keywords among filenames

-Users that wish to load different inputs may modify the keywords argument of the loadingBae call within permuLite.R When inputs are loaded, they are passed to the scan1() and scan1perm() functions in permuLite.R, which should also be modified to reflect the inclusion or exclusion of the default inputs.
+Users that wish to load different inputs to perform an additive covariate genome scan using all columns in the covariate matrix need simply replace the default files in /test with their own.

+If a user wishes to perform a different scan, add, or exclude one of the default parameters, they must change the following sections of permuLite.R to align with their changes:

+ 1. Modify the keywords argument of the loadingBae call within permuLite.R
+ 2. Modify the loading paths to the genome scan
+ 3. Modify the arguments of the full genome scan function scan1()
+ 4. Modify the readRDS inputs and cp inputs in the "Build R script" and "Build batch script" sections, respectively.

 ## To Use
 0. Setup